U.S. envoy: ISIS' caliphate is shrinking, "so they are very much on the defensive"

 “ISIS has receded somewhat militarily; they don’t have a … standing army to hold territory,” political risk analyst Kirk Sowell told CNN last week.
 “But what they’re good at, unfortunately, is these terrorist attacks against soft targets.”

-On Friday, U.S. military officials revealed that ISIS had declared a state of emergency in its self-declared capital, Raqqa, apparently expecting that the city was about to come under siege.
+And there are signs ISIS is worried about the future.
+Last week.
+U.S. military officials said the terror group had declared a state of emergency in its self-declared capital of Raqqa – apparently expecting that the city was about to come under siege.

-CNN’s Josh Berlinger, Jomana Karadsheh, Catherine E. Shoichet and Ashley Fantz contributed to this report
+CNN’s Hamdi Alkhshali, Josh Berlinger and Ashley Fantz contributed to this report